Our Links Page – Exchanges Welcomed!

 Learn and Master Guitar Review – Teach yourself to play guitar at home using award winning DVD guitar lessons.

-Christopher Tin was awarded the 2010 Grammy Award held in March for his debut album Calling All Dawns.
+Christopher Tin was awarded two 2010 Grammy Awards held in March for his debut album Calling All Dawns.
 The album was two years in the making and features the circular album concept.
 This is a must hear CD!

 We featured the album and did an exclusive interview with Christopher Tin which was posted on the Music Theory and Composition website.
 Please stop in to review his work and a very cool video of his Grammy award winning composition Baba Yetu.